-On November 2, 2006, Jeff Deskovic’s indictment charging him with murder, rape, and possession of a weapon was dismissed on the grounds of actual innocence.
+On November 2, 2006, Jeffrey Deskovic’s indictment charging him with murder, rape, and possession of a weapon was dismissed on the grounds of actual innocence.
 Postconviction DNA testing both proved Deskovic’s innocence and identified the real perpetrator of a 1989 murder and rape.

-Jeff Deskovic, then 16 years old, was a classmate of the victim’s.
+Jeffrey Deskovic, then 16 years old, was a classmate of the victim’s.
 He became a suspect because he was late to school the day after the victim disappeared.
 Police also believed he seemed overly distraught at the victim’s death, visiting her wake three times.

 Police spoke with Deskovic eight times in December 1989 and January 1990.
 Deskovic had begun his own “investigation” of the case, giving officers notes about possible suspects.
 Police asked Deskovic to submit to a polygraph examination and he agreed in late January 1990.
 He believed that, if cleared, he could continue to help police with their investigation.

 Deskovic was taken to a private polygraph business run by an officer with the local Sheriff’s Department, who, according to trial testimony, had been hired to “get the confession.”
 Deskovic was held in a small room there with no lawyer or parent present.
 He was provided with coffee throughout the day but no food.
 In between polygraph sessions, detectives interrogated Deskovic.